Cloudy1986/chitter-sinatra/README.md

 5. Start the server using `rackup` in the terminal
 6. Visit your local host and start playing with the app!

-## Running the tests
+## Test coverage and running the tests

+- 41 unit and feature tests
+- 99.81% test coverage
+- 533 out 534 lines in 19 files covered
-From the top level directory of your cloned repo, run `rspec` from the command line.
+- To run the tests, navigate to the top level directory of your cloned repo and run `rspec` from the command line.